 “If it were up to me, there would be a tax on sending fresh fish abroad for processing”, says Frank Arne.

 Lerøy also prioritises buying services and goods from other local companies.
-In 2021, it bought one million Norwegian kroner worth of goods and services from six different companies in the municipality.
+In 2024, it bought one million Norwegian kroner worth of goods and services from nine different companies in the municipality.

 “That’s what keeps a coastal community alive.
 We use the local dry cleaner, and whatever else we can; we support the local community”, says the factory manager.